The Politics Shed- A Free Text Book for all students of Politics.

 Developments in devolution since Brexit

-The feeling that the EU made laws without democratic oversight in the UK and based on the limited resources available to Parliament for scrutiny of EU regulations.
-Parliament did have a responsibility to examine EU legislation, and ministers should not have agreed to new laws unless it has been debated or reviewed by the House of Commons European Scrutiny Committee.
+The feeling that the EU made laws without democratic oversight in the UK, and based on the limited resources available to Parliament for scrutiny of EU regulations.
+Parliament had a responsibility to examine EU legislation, and ministers should not have agreed to new laws unless they had been debated or reviewed by the House of Commons European Scrutiny Committee.
 In practice, however, the sheer volume of EU legislation makes this a difficult task to perform effectively.
-The House of Lords EU Select Committee produced thoughtful reports on developments in Brussels, but its status in the second chamber means that it lacks real influence.
-However, while this was seen by critics of the EU as more evidence of the insidious influence of the EU, the majority of EU regulations were not controversial ( to anyone but the Daily Mail) and are limited to uncontentious matters in to do with the environment or commerce.
-For example limits on the power of vacuum cleaners or the safe disposal of fridges.
+The House of Lords EU Select Committee produced thoughtful reports on developments in Brussels, but its status in the second chamber meant that it lacked real influence.
+However, while critics of the EU saw this as more evidence of the insidious influence of the EU, the majority of EU regulations were not controversial ( to anyone but the Daily Mail) and are limited to uncontentious matters to do with the environment or commerce.
+For example, limits on the power of vacuum cleaners or the safe disposal of fridges.

 Boris Johnson used 'Get Brexit Done' to enhance his power.
 Johnson started with a minority government, facing challenges during Brexit negotiations.
 His failed prorogation attempt and clash with the Supreme Court in September 2019 preceded his successful call for a December 2019 election, supported by Parliament through a two-thirds majority.
 The UK exited the EU on January 31, 2020, marking the high water mark of Johnson's tenure as PM.
 The balance of power between parliament and the government changed when Johnson won an 80-seat majority at the 2019 general election.
 The executive is also strengthened by the extensive use of secondary legislation on Brexit policy because parliamentary scrutiny is limited here, as it is on international treaties.